ferrilab/bitvec/book/memory-model.md

       that address” up to “it poisons the whole cacheline”, and have not had much luck producing a benchmark that firmly demonstrates that unneeded atomic access is a strict performance cost.

+[^5]: In multithreading environments.
+Disabling atomics also disables `bitvec`’s
+      support for multithreading, so the penalty for aliasing is reduced to an inability to remove redundant reads.

 [bv_ord]: https://github.com/myrrlyn/bitvec/blob/HEAD/src/order.rs
 [immortal words]: https://doc.rust-lang.org/stable/nomicon/transmutes.html